Here we go, 800-282-2882, if you want to be on the program.

 In the interest of tolerance and openness and fairness, why just quit?

-He knows that's that's where it would lead.
+He knows that's where it would lead.

 But now let me go to CNN where it was discussed.

-Can the Republican Party exist with me?
+Can the Republican Party exist with me alive and breathing and talking?

-And this, of course, occurred on the program hosted by our stalker Carol Costello.
+And this, of course, occurred on the program hosted by our stalker, Carol Costello.

 Well, former stalker.